 Chamberlain boasted that the agreement preserved European peace.
 We have "peace for our time," he proclaimed.
 But many believed that Chamberlain had capitulated naively to the German leader and that further aggression and war were inevitable.

-"Stand beside her, and guide her / Through the night with a light from above"
+Through the night with a light from above

 This line is popular among religious fans of the song.
 It seems to offer a poetic plea for God's guidance through difficult times.
 But the line was a late addition to the song, and Irving Berlin's own religious views are difficult to discern.